Polyester Resin v. Epoxy Resin

 - Epoxy has a great shelf life.
-While we guarantee our epoxy resins for 6 months, you can reasonably expect the epoxy to last at least a few years properly stored on the shelf.
+While we guarantee our epoxy resins for 6 months, you can reasonably expect the epoxy to last at least a year when properly stored on the shelf.

 - A gallon of epoxy generally costs slightly more than polyester resin.

 - Epoxies like ours that are 100% solids are low to no VOC.
-They have a hardly any odor.
+They have little odor.
 Epoxy is also non-flammable.

 - Epoxy cures fully when applied as a thin film, making it ideal for adhesive applications.